We learn through play

 How we Plan, Record and Report for individual children

 Various methods are used to record observations: written notes, assessments, photos and samples of work.
 We integrate observations from parents, other professionals and children’s own comments into our records.
-We also use Tapestry to share our observations with parents/carers as well as receiving updates from home to share the achievements and wow moments from home.
-Our Books of Learning experience will be a personal and individual account of your child’s journey, interests and learning throughout their time in the Nursery and we take great pride in these beautiful accounts which are a treasured memory in years to come.
+We use Tapestry to share our observations with parents/carers as well as receiving updates from parents/carers to share their achievements and wow moments from home.